 Asian Highlands will transport Zoo guests on an immersive journey through Asia, ranging from the grasslands of Northern India, though the Himalayan Mountains, to the boreal forests of northeastern China.
 Set on an undeveloped eight acres inside Omaha’s Henry Doorly Zoo and Aquarium, Asian Highlands is a $22 million project.
 This is a total immersion exhibit set along the main path just north of the Aviary.
 Guests will encounter a unique landscape and diverse collection of animals including red panda, white-naped crane, sloth bear, Amur tiger, snow leopard, takin, goral, Indian rhino, tufted deer and Pere David’s deer.
 Most of the listed species are very cold tolerant and will be available for viewing year-round.

-Expected completion of the Indian rhino, Pere David’s deer, crane, red panda and tufted deer areas is summer 2018.
-Expected completion of the sloth bear, tiger, snow leopard, takin, Yeti Camp and Kid’s Discovery Trail is summer 2019.
+Expected completion of the Indian rhino, Pere David’s deer, crane, red panda and tufted deer areas is May 2018.
+Expected completion of the sloth bear, tiger, snow leopard, takin, Yeti Camp and Kid’s Discovery Trail is spring 2019.